 The South African retail industry has changed dramatically over the last decade.
-Improved and up-to-date infrastructure in the country has given rise to a more competitive environment dominated by a number of major players and several aspiring smaller retailers.
+Improved and up-to-date infrastructure in the country has given rise to a more competitive environment dominated by a number of major players and several aspiring smaller retailers who are selling merchandise to people willing to shop by truckloads in a large quantity.
 The improved roads network has benefited the retail industry facilitating an efficient distribution of goods to most areas of the country including townships and rural areas.

 Malls have mushroomed not only in traditional inner-cities but in suburbs and townships too.
 Urbanisation continues to increase in South Africa with the country now having 64.3% people living in urban areas compared to 52% in 1990.
 Rapid construction of high-density housing in the surrounds of major urban areas has led to the demand for and increased developments of malls in these residential areas.